jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-11-30

+I tried out acceleration with gyro and it's not for me.
+I have been streaming videos on YouTube so I can get better with gyro aiming.
+My videos are not a good example for gyro gaming and I'll update there soon.

+Me and the bois have been playing Hunt: Showdown and we've had some good moments and some really scuffed moments.
+I won't stop gaming even when I am older with responsibilities.

 # 2022-11-20
 I finished playing *Titanfall 2* and it was one of the best games.
 Another good "Machines with beings" game.

 I am absolutely obsessed with gyro controls.
 I am playing every game with gyro.
-I will soon be writing about gyro based after I have enough experience with it.
+I will soon be writing about gyro after I have enough experience with it.

 I saw alot of joycons gyro gaming videos and I thought about trying out 2 handed as well except wiimote isn't good and so are the joycons.
 I will sleep on this decision for a while.
 If I really want to try 2 handed gaming I'll buy it in 2-3 months.